mbosselut/IMP-fitness-app-server/README.md

 Method | Path | Role
 ------------ | -------------| -------------
 GET | /user/:userId | Get a single user
-POST | /user | Create a new user
+POST | /user | Create a new user*
 GET | /calendar | Get full program calendar
-PUT | /:userId/calendar/:day | Pushing a :userId to the array of 'Completed users' for a specific :day.
-No body required GET | /workout | Get full list of workouts
+PUT | /:userId/calendar/:day | Pushing a :userId to the array of 'Completed users' for a specific :day* GET | /workout | Get full list of workouts
+*These routes are implemented on the back-end, but not yet used in the front-end section.

 ## Features to be implemented
 * Authentication